Patient information: Acne (Beyond the Basics)

 Not all oral contraceptives should be used for the treatment of acne; some can actually worsen acne.
 Certain types of intrauterine devices (IUDs) and some injectable forms of birth control also may worsen acne.
 Discuss the best options with your healthcare provider.
 (See "Hormonal therapy for women with acne vulgaris".)

 The benefits of birth control pills and other hormonal medications may not be noticeable until three to six months after treatment is started.
+Treatment with hormonal medications is not recommended during pregnancy.

 Acne and pregnancy — Many acne treatments are not safe for use during pregnancy.
 Women who are pregnant or intending to become pregnant should consider stopping all acne treatments before becoming pregnant.
 If acne therapy becomes necessary, discuss the options with your healthcare provider.